ManonFAEDY/Jedha_Bloc_2_Steam/README.md

 - **Databricks Community** for free cloud platform
 - **Apache Spark** for distributed computing framework
 - **Ubisoft** for the project opportunity

 ---

-## 📞 Contact

-For questions or collaboration opportunities, feel free to reach out!

----